DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

      }
    }

-*Kibana dashboard for WMSHistory*
-  A dashboard for WMSHistory monitoring ``WMSDashboard`` is available `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/WMSDashboard>`__ for import both as a JSON file and as a NDJSON (as support for JSON is being removed in the latest versions of Kibana).
-  The dashboard is not compatible with older versions of ElasticSearch (such as ES6).
-  To import it in the Kibana UI, go to Management -> Saved Objects -> Import and import the JSON file.

-  Note: the JSON file already contains the index patterns needed for the visualizations.
-You may need to adapt the index patterns to your existing ones.

 Monitoring of DIRAC Agents and Services
 =======================================

-When enabled, this will report the activity of agents and services of DIRAC by sending information about various parameters such as CPU and Memory usage, but also cycle duration of agents, or response time, queries and threads of the services.
+When enabled, this will report the activity of DIRAC agents and services, including parameters such as CPU and Memory usage, but also cycle duration of agents, or response time, queries and threads of the services.